 Switch InfoSec uses the Cyber Kill chain model for intelligence used to identify and prevent intrusion activity.
 The model identifies what the adversaries must complete in order to achieve their objective.

-Switch SAFE is a scalable DDOS mitigation service available for customer use at every Switch data center campus location.
+Switch SAFE is a scalable DDOS mitigation service available for client use at every Switch data center campus location.
 It is a sophisticated system of software applications and hardware appliances that support client data security.
 Click here for additional information regarding Switch SAFE.

 Switch has a policy in place for regular internal security audits that address vulnerability assessments or penetration testing of the company’s systems, products and practices affecting user data.
 Please reference directly below for additional information.